DAYNEUTRAL STRAWBERRIES – NOT AVAILABLE AS CERTIFIED ORGANIC

 A vigorous plant with high productivity and exceptional flavor.
 Fruit is large size, attractive, and a beautiful long conical shape, medium firmness with a good acid-sugar balance and very sweet tasting, with a medium glossy red exterior/interior color, and produces few runners in the fruiting field.
 Sweet Ann has displayed signs of being a highly disease resistant variety, stronger than that of Albion.
 An excellent choice for the Organic Industry.
 Not Grown under the Ontario Plant Propagation Program due to origin of stock.

 CABRILLO – a day neutral selected in California.
 Large, very firm berries with good flavour.
-High yield potential.
 Not Grown under the Ontario Plant Propagation Program due to origin of stock.

 JUNE BEARING STRAWBERRIES – NOT AVAILABLE AS CERTIFIED ORGANIC

-LUCIA – PBR Certificate # 15-8630 Lucia has medium high vigor type plant with similar plant architecture as Sweet Ann, and open plant that enables harvesters to see through the plant to harvest or pull weeds.
+LUCIA – PBR Certificate # 15-8630 Lucia has medium high vigor type plant with similar plant architecture as Sweet Ann, with similar inflorescence and open plant that enables harvesters to see through the plant to harvest or pull weeds.
+Plant continues to grow through the harvest period and can get tall if more aggressive fertilizer programs are used.
 Lucia seems to need less fertility encouragement to grow than Albion.
-Lucia fruit is not as large as Sweet Ann but has great flavor and better firmness and better fruit uniformity then Sweet Ann.
+Lucia fruit is not as large as Sweet Ann but has similar great flavor and better firmness and better fruit uniformity then Sweet Ann.
 Not Grown under the Ontario Plant Propagation Program due to origin of stock.

 RUBY JUNE – PBR Certificate # 15-8631